-D55 Payment to external organisations for goods and services accounts for a large percentage of the Council's expenditure each year.
-Directors should ensure that Contract Procedure Rules are followed for all spending in their departments and that all ongoing arrangements are 100% compliant with a contract and order in place before the issuing of invoices.

-D56 Not withstanding the need to ensue VFM in all internal & external arrangements, Divisional Directors, Heads of Service and Service Managers should all ensure that the full requirements of contracts are met before payments are made and that any non-delivery areas are deducted from invoices.
-Annual and up-front payments to external organisations or contractors should not be made without prior agreement from the relevant Finance & Commercial Procurement Business Partners.

-D57 Where a purchase order has been raised, the supplier will normally send an invoice to the Corporate Accounts Payable Department.
+- D56 Payment to external organisations for goods and services accounts for a large percentage of the Council's expenditure each year.
+Directors should ensure that Contract Procedure Rules are followed for all spending in their departments and that all ongoing arrangements are 100% compliant with a contract and order in place before the issuing of invoices. - D57 Notwithstanding the need to ensure VFM in all internal & external arrangements, Directors and Budget managers should all ensure that the full requirements of contracts are met before payments are made and that any nondelivery areas are deducted from invoices.
+Annual and up-front payments to external organisations or contractors should not be made without prior agreement from the relevant Finance & Commercial Procurement Business Partners. - D58 Where a purchase order has been raised, the supplier must send an invoice to the Corporate Accounts Payable Department.
 Any invoices received elsewhere in error should be forwarded to the Corporate Accounts Payable Department.
-For large corporate contracts, the supplier may send a spreadsheet listing all transactions in place of individual invoices.
-The spreadsheet is forwarded to the Payments team and uploaded into the creditors system.

-D58 Payment of all invoices and corporate contracts is made by the Corporate Accounts Payable Team or the SAP support team.
-The preferred method of payment for invoices is BACS and all suppliers/contractors are asked to complete a BACS form.

-D59 The Direct Debit payment method is not allowed under normal circumstances.
-Exceptional circumstances must be authorised by CFO.

-D60 Payment will not be made unless a proper VAT invoice quoting the appropriate purchase order number (or spreadsheet in an approved format) has been received, Corporate Accounts Payable will be responsible for entering all invoices into the Corporate Finance System and matching against purchase orders raised and the Goods Received.
-Any blocked invoices will be automatically notified to the requisitioner, responsible for the purchase order.

-D61 Directors are responsible for ensuring that any blocked invoices notified to managers are dealt with in a timely manner.

-D62 The CFO is responsible for ensuring that there is a separation of duties between the person authorising the Purchase Order and the person authorising the payment.

-D63 Directors are responsible for ensuring that suppliers are requested to provide invoices for goods, services and works in a timely manner quoting the purchase order number.

-D64 With respect to contracts for works, Directors should document and agree with the CFO the systems and procedures to be adopted in relation to certification of interim and final payments.

-D65 Where a payment under a contract varies from the value specified in the contract, documentation must be obtained to explain the variation, approved as necessary, and retained on file to provide a full audit trail.
+- D59 Payment of all invoices and corporate contracts is made by the Corporate Accounts Payable Team.
+The method of payment for invoices is BACS and all suppliers/contractors are asked to complete a BACS form. - D60 The Direct Debit payment method and CHAPS payments are not allowed under normal circumstances.
+Exceptional circumstances must be authorised by CFO. - D61 Payment will not be made unless a proper VAT invoice quoting the appropriate purchase order number (or spreadsheet in an approved format) has been received, Corporate Accounts Payable will be responsible for entering all invoices into the corporate finance system and matching against purchase orders raised and the Goods Received Note.
+Any blocked invoices will be automatically notified to the requisitioner, responsible for the purchase order. - D62 Directors are responsible for ensuring that any blocked invoices notified to Budget managers are dealt with in a timely manner. - D63 The CFO is responsible for ensuring that there is a separation of duties between the person authorising the Purchase Order and the person authorising the payment. - D64 Directors are responsible for ensuring that suppliers are requested to provide invoices for goods, services and works in a timely manner quoting the purchase order number. - D65 With respect to contracts for works, Directors should document and agree with the CFO the systems and procedures to be adopted in relation to certification of interim and final payments. - D66 Where a payment under a contract varies from the value specified in the contract, documentation must be obtained to explain the variation, approved as necessary, and retained on file to provide a full audit trail.

-Single Payments or One-Time Vendors
+Unsupported Payments [FB60]

-D66 All payments to third parties for goods and services should be made to a supplier that has been set up in the financial system, to ensure that proper procurement process has been followed.
-Where single payments have to be made to an individual (and no further payments can reasonably be expected) then the Council's One-Time vendor process can be used.
-Examples of allowable payments are refunds, insurance claims and legal payments.

-D67 The CFO is responsible for the provision of appropriate guidelines and systems controls to prevent the use of single payments to avoid the purchase to pay controls.
-These will ensure that there is appropriate segregation of duty between raising and authorising the payment.
+- D67 All payments to third parties for goods and services should be made to a supplier that has been set up in the financial system, to ensure that the proper procurement process has been followed.
+Where single payments have to be made to an individual (and no further payments can reasonably be expected) then the Council's unsupported (non invoice) payment process can be used (FB60s).
+Examples of allowable payments are refunds, insurance claims and legal payments. - D68 The CFO is responsible for the provision of appropriate guidelines and systems controls to prevent the use of the unsupported payment process to avoid the purchase to pay controls.
+These will ensure that there is appropriate segregation of duty between raising and authorising the payment. - D69 Directors must ensure that the unsupported payment process is used appropriately, that guidance issued by the CFO is followed, and that all expenditure is appropriately authorised.